ribokit/RiboDraw/tutorial/tutorial.md

 A note here: By convention the entire stretch of 107-112 and 208-214, which is interrupted by a bulge at A210 is usually called P4.
 Rosetta and RiboDraw go ahead and split these into two helices.
 We'll call the second helical segment `P4*` for now, and hide this label later.
 Ditto for P5a.

+(If you forgot to do this step and/or need to change the names later, edit the file as above, and run `update_helix_names('1gid_RNAA.pdb.stems.txt')`.)

 Now, go into MATLAB and get into this `tutorial` directory.
 Type:

 ```Matlab